gavinjerman/StravaKit/README.md

 3. Include StravaKit in Your Target
 Go to your app target -> Build Phases -> **Link Binary With Libraries ** and ensure “StravaKit” is included.

-#How to use this?
+# How to use this?
 ## Object creation
 ```
         let config = StravaConfig(
             clientId: "",
             clientSecret: "",
             redirectUri: "APPNAME://<Authorization callback domain just like in strava dev portal>",
-            scopes: "read,activity:write,activity:read_all"
+            scopes: "read,activity:write,activity:read_all" // add permissions you want to request the user
         )
         let tokenStorage = KeychainTokenStorage()
         let authManager = StravaAuthManager(config: config, tokenStorage: tokenStorage)